PipeOps-Marketplace/mongodb/readme.md

 2. Follow the deployment process.
 3. Voila!
 Your MySQL instance is ready to use.

-Experience seamless database deployment with PipeOps and MySQL today!
+Experience seamless database deployment with PipeOps and MongoDB today!